Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 - I confirmed that this project is responsive and looks good on various common screen sizes by using the devtools devices toolbar.
 - I have confirmed that the username input validation works.
 There is an error message if the field is not filled out correctly.
 - I checked that the modal opens upon clicking "How to Play" and can be closed by either clicking the little X, or anywhere on the page outside the modal.
+- I ensured that the timer works correctly, starting at 30 seconds for each new question and stoping once an answer is selected.
 - I made sure that the answer buttons give a correct colour-coded feedback upon selecting and clicking on an answer: red for incorrect, green for correct.
 - I ensured that the "Play again" button takes the user to the start of the quiz, while the "Home" button takes the user to the start page.
 - I confirmed that header and footer are easily readable and understandable.